 Simple English definitions for legal terms

-Read a random definition: moderator
+Read a random definition: public carrier

 An ancient watercourse is a body of water that has been flowing in a specific channel for a very long time.
 This can include rivers, creeks, springs, lakes, and marshes.
 A natural watercourse is different from an artificial one, which is man-made and usually temporary.
 When water joins a watercourse, it becomes subject to state control and can be used for private purposes according to state law.